plijnzaad/scseq/README.md

 # scseq

-This repo contains scripts and tools for single cell RNAseq, as initially developed by Dominic Grün and Alexander van Oudenaarden at the [Hubrecht Institute](www.hubrecht.eu/), Utrecht, The Netherlands.
+This repository contains scripts and tools for single cell RNAseq, as initially developed by Dominic Grün and Alexander van Oudenaarden at the [Hubrecht Institute](www.hubrecht.eu/), Utrecht, The Netherlands.

-It contains (sometimes heavily modified) code from other people, specifically from Dominic Grün (now at MPI Freiburg), Lennert Kester and Abel Vertesy.
+It contains (often heavily modified) code from other people, specifically from Dominic Grün (now at MPI Freiburg), Lennert Kester and Abel Vertesy.